-- The Lead Professional should support the young person and their family or carers to contribute to their transition review meeting through a person centred approach.
+- The Lead Professional should support the young person and their family or carers to contribute to their transition review.

 - The review should provide a relaxed and comfortable environment to support the young person and their family and carers.

-- The transition part of the EHC plan records who has agreed to undertake each action and when it will be done.
+- The transition part of the EHCP records who has agreed to undertake each action and when it will be done.

 - The meeting may identify where specialist learning provision is needed.
-The meeting should include checking on progress and review of all areas of need for the young person e.g. education, health/care support needs, finance and benefit hecks/support, legal responsibilities, supported employment, social activities, future transport needs, housing and long term plans.
+The meeting should include checking on progress and review of all areas of need for the young person e.g. education, health and or care support needs, finance and benefit checks and or support, legal responsibilities, supported employment, social activities, future transport needs, housing and long term plans.

 - The young person should be given information advice and guidance on sport and leisure activities.